A general correlation inequality for level sets of sums of independent random variables using the Bernoulli part with applications to the almost sure local limit theorem: INTRODUCTION

 hence a contradiction.
 It is thus necessary to assume

 also to change $|I|$ for $\#\{ I\cap \mathcal L( v_0,D)\}$.
 Then (\ref{asllt}) modified becomes,

 where $I$ is a bounded interval.
 3 pt Translating it in the independent case, we consider ($b_n=\s_n$, $g(x)= {D\over \sqrt{ 2\pi } }e^{- {x^2/ 2 } }$), this means that the ASLLT holds, by definition, if However, as we shall see in Section \ref{s4}, (Theorem \ref{t1[asllt].}) that formulation is not appropriate, and the right one we prove turns up to be more complicated, involving notably the sequence of parameters $\{\t_n,n\ge 1\}$.
 One must nevertheless admit that the right formulation is difficult to guess, the i.i.d. case being generally weakly informative of the independent non identically distributed case.
 As mentioned by the authors in \cite{DK}, p.146, the existence of almost sure local limit theorems is of fundamental interest.
 It seems reasonable to expect applications, notably at the interface with Number Theory.
+3 pt 3 pt The inherent second order study, which has its own interest, is much more difficult than for establishing the almost sure central limit theorem.
+The almost sure local limit theorems are very recent and already cover the i.i.d. case, the stable case, Markov chains, the model of the Dickman function.
+When the random variables are identically distributed, the ASLLT states as follows. \begin{theorem} Let $X$ be a square integrable random variable taking values on the lattice $\mathcal L(v_0,D)= \{v_0+kD, k\in \mathbb Z\}$ with maximal span $D$.
+Let $\m ={\mathbb E\,} X$, $\s^2={\rm Var} (X)>0$.
+Let also $ \{X_k, k\ge 1\}$ be independent copies of $X$, and put $S_n=X_1+\ldots +X_n$, $n\ge 1$.
+Then